 Ryokan Koishiya (English) Happy Cow (English) Vegan options are available.

-Wafu no Yado Masuya (English) If you let this ryokan know your dietary requirements at time of booking, it’s reported that the staff will email to clarify what you can and can’t eat.
+Wafu no Yado Masuya (English) If you let staff at this ryokan know your dietary requirements at time of booking, it’s reported that they will email to clarify what you can and can’t eat.

 Hakuba, Nagano